 The β coefficients represent the SD difference in LSA score according to each predictor.
 Estimates provided in the column “Age adjusted” are from separate models adjusted for age only.
 In the case of “Age”, the estimates are from a univariate model instead.
+Bold means significant at 5% level.

 Mutually adjusted: adjusted for all covariates significant in the model adjusted only for age.